DasLab/draw_rna/README.md

 # draw_rna

-This script generates secondary structure diagrams for nucleic acids.
+Quickly and flexibly generate secondary structures of nucleic acids.

+A communal and continuing effort by
+Eterna Players
+Michelle Wu
+Hannah Wayment-Steele

 ## Dependencies